EricAgyemang/IT432StreamHeartRateData/README.md

 * For **authentication**, either choose **manual** and then copy/paste the value from the key file into the public key value area or choose **upload** and then upload the key from your computer.
 * Click **Add**.
+The IoT Core is now ready to receive communication from the Raspberry Pi.